ElizabethBrooks/DGEAnalysis_ShinyApps/tutorials/tutorial_GitHub.md

 The ND_BIO60132_Sp24 code repository is owned by the GBCF-Bioinformatics Github account.
 If we want to make changes to this repository we need to create our own Github repository and add the downloaded code, or [create a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) of the original repository.

-It can be simpler to add the downloaded code to our own Github repository.
+It can be easiest to add the downloaded code to our own Github repository.
 First, use the cd command to navigate into the folder for the repository that we downloaded using the git clone command.

 ```
 cd ND_BIO60132_Sp24